One can only imagine the reception Mark Twain got for his comments at the Monday Evening Club in Hartford on March 22, 1886.

 The year 1886, when Twain presented his paper to the club, was a time of labor upheaval.
 American workers engaged in strikes, boycotts and protests to improve their standard of living.
 In 1885, the Knights of Labor scored a tremendous victory by organizing workers on Jay Gould’s southwestern railroads.
 The following year the Knights organized 500,000 workers.
 Twain praised them before the Monday Evening Club for admitting women, African Americans and farmers.

 Labor leaders praised Twain for his support of social justice.
-As an 18-year-old compositor in New York City he joined the International Typographical Union (today the Communications Workers of America) and remained a member his whole life.
-He wrote a letter to his mother from New York about the two free libraries the printer’s union made available to its members, assuring her he was spending his time reading rather than carousing.
+As an 18-year-old compositor in New York City he joined the International Typographical Union (today the Communications Workers of America).
+He remained a member his whole life.
+He once wrote a letter to his mother from New York about the two free libraries the printer’s union made available to its members, assuring her he was spending his time reading rather than carousing.

 In his 1883 memoir, Life on the Mississippi, Twain described how the river pilots cleverly forced the steamboat owners into meeting their wage demands, recognizing their union and hiring only union pilots.
 Twain clearly admired them.

 He began writing A Connecticut Yankee in King Arthur’s Court the year he read his paper at the Monday Evening Club.
-In it, the main character Hank Morgan satirizes the Gilded Age with a description of Britain in the days of King Arthur:
+In it, the main character Hank Morgan satirizes the Gilded Age.
+He does it with a description of Britain in the days of King Arthur:

 I was become a stockholder in a corporation where nine hundred and ninety-four of the members furnished all the money and did all the work, and the other six elected themselves a permanent board of direction and took all the dividends.
 It seemed to me that what the nine hundred and ninety-four dupes needed was a new deal.